BlazorWorld/BlazorWorld/README.md

 BlazorWorld is a social publishing system built with Blazor.
 It is a modular platform, with various content modules on the front-end and a common back-end content infrastructure.

-It currently has the following modules:
-- Articles
-- Blogs
-- Forums
-- Profiles
-- Videos
+## Key Features

+- Create and share content through various modules: Articles, Blogs, Forums, Profiles, Videos
+- Supports rich text, through Markdown, and embedding social media (YouTube, Imgur, Instagram)
+- Build custom content modules with Blazor using its services and components
+- Use SQL Server, MySQL, and SQLite for backend DB
-Other modules in the plan (subject to demand):
+- Other modules in the plan (subject to demand): Events/Calendar, Files, Messages (private and group chat), Tasks/Projects, Wikis
-- Events/Calendar
-- Files
-- Messages (private and group chat)
-- Tasks/Projects
-- Wikis

 ## Demo Site